cloudposse/.github/CONTRIBUTING.md

 To avoid introducing breaking changes, here is a suggested approach for deprecating a variable:

 1. Add a file `variables-deprecated.tf` if it doesn't already exist
-2. Move the deprecated variable into this file
-3. Add your replacement variable
+3. Add your replacement variable to `variables.tf`
-4. Configure the deprecated variable as a fallback of the replacement one, i.e. populate the value of the deprecated variable if the replacement variable is not supplied.
+4. Configure the deprecated variable as a fallback for the replacement one, i.e. use the value of the deprecated variable if it not the default value and the replacement variable is the default value.
+Otherwise, the replacement variable takes precedence.

 #### Examples: